-- 1. Possess a knowledge of Steel Structures Advantages and Disadvantages of Steel structures, steel code provisions and plastic behaviour of structural steel - 2.
-Understand the Concept of Bolted and Welded connections.

-- 3. Understand the Concept of Design of compression members, built-up columns and columns splices. - 4.
+- 1. Possess knowledge of Steel Structures Advantages and Disadvantages of Steel structures, steel code provisions and plastic behaviour of structural steel. - 2.
+Understand the Concept of Bolted and Welded connections. - 3.
+Understand the Concept of Design of compression members, built-up columns and columns splices. - 4.
 Understand the Concept of Design of tension members, simple slab base and gusseted base. - 5.
 Understand the Concept of Design of laterally supported and un-supported steel beams.

-- The question paper will have 5 modules comprising of ten questions.
-Each full question carrying 16 marks - There will be two full questions (with a maximum of three subdivisions, if necessary) from each module. - Each full question shall cover the topics as a module - The students shall answer five full questions, selecting one full question from each module.
-If more than one question is answered in modules, best answer will be considered for the award of marks limiting one full question answer in each module.
+- The question paper will have ten full questions carrying equal marks. - Each full question will be for 20 marks.

+- There will be two full questions (with a maximum of four sub- questions) from each module. - Each full question will have sub- question covering all the topics under a module. - The students will have to answer five full questions, selecting one full question from each module.

 - 1. N Subramanian., "Design of Steel Structures" (2016), Oxford University Press, New Delhi. - 2.
-Duggal S K., "Limit State Method of Design of Steel Structures", Tata McGraw Hill, New Delhi
+Duggal S K., "Limit State Method of Design of Steel Structures", Tata McGraw Hill, New Delhi.

-- 1. Dayarathnam P, "Design of Steel Structures", S Chand and Company Ltd., New Delhi. - 2.
+- 1. Dayarathnam P, "Design of Steel Structures", Scientific International Pvt.
+Ltd. - 2.
 Kazim S M A and Jindal R S, "Design of Steel Structures", Prentice Hall of India, New Delhi. - 3.
 IS 800-2007: General Construction in Steel Code Practice (Third revision), Bureau of Indian Standards, New Delhi.